Bemoulli/academic_website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  name:
-  - Zhejiang University of Technology
-  - 浙江工业大学
+  name:浙江工业大学
   url: http://www.zjut.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+# bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests: